Estimated reading time: 9 minutes

 The Australian Museum does have quite a specific definition for mammals, nevertheless, the Blue Mountains native wildlife has more than 60 species that fit this category.
 This is a result of the diverse environments and habitats in the area.

-The deep forested gullies are roamed by the spotted-tail quoll, while kangaroos bound across the valley, tree-dwelling mammals scurry across the roof of the forests.
+The deep forested gullies are roamed by the spotted-tail quoll, while kangaroos bound across the valley, and tree-dwelling mammals scurry across the roof of the forests.
 You can find a range of Marsupials, bats, rodents and other kinds of mammals here.

 Eastern Grey Kangaroos

 These guys are about 1.3m tall, with a 1m tail, although females are smaller.
 Like all kangaroos’ they are marsupials that stand on their powerful hind legs.
 They use their tail for balance for both slow movements and more dynamic hopping.
-They have light grey and woolly coloured fur, with darker shades at the face and the tip of the tail.
+They have light grey and woolly-coloured fur, with darker shades at the face and the tip of the tail.
 There are a few places in the Blue Mountains region where you can spot wild kangaroos.

 Common Brushtail Possum

-All in all, this critter is 35-55 cm with the head and tail.
+All in all, this critter is 35-55 cm with a head and tail.
 It is essentially a large possum with pointy ears and a bushy tail.
 They have a wide range of habitats from urban areas to forests and woodlands.
 The kangaroos usually go for leaves, fruits and blossoms but also consume insects eggs and meat albeit infrequently.
 They are nocturnal and hide in a hollow during the day.
 Like the kangaroo, they too breed throughout the year.

 These semi-aquatic mammals can be found in freshwater systems that you can find in plateaus and rainforests.
-They have a streamlined body with a flat tail in addition to webbed limbs.
+They have a streamlined body with a flat tails in addition to webbed limbs.
 Invertebrates make up most of their diet with other organisms like shrimps, water bugs and other free-swimming small beings.
 They breed during the winter and the female incubates the eggs in a long and complex borrow.

 One of the largest borrowing animals, wombats are short stocky and barrel-shaped.
 They are primarily grazers and inhabit temperate forest-covered regions.
 Like the kangaroo wombat young, too crawl into a pouch to fully develop which takes about 6-10 months.
 They are nocturnal, leaving the borrow after sunset and occasionally re-entering to either rest or seek refuge.